cypress-io/cypress/examples/nextjs/README.md

 Find more examples in [Page.spec.jsx](./cypress/components/Page.spec.jsx).

-## Coverage
+## Mocking imports

-Code coverage is not working yet, see issue [431](https://github.com/bahmutov/cypress-react-unit-test/issues/431).
-It was disabled in [cypress.json](cypress.json)
+Mocking imports is not working yet, seems the plugin we are inserting for loose mode causes problems, see issue [439](https://github.com/bahmutov/cypress-react-unit-test/issues/439).